-If you’re joining us on mobile, click the photo of our WG team member to view their favorite ornament.
+If you’re joining us on mobile, click the photo of each WG team member to view their snapshot from their travels.

 Deborah Barber